 Booth’s Relationships With Microscopy Organizations

 Among microscopists, Mary Ann Booth’s slide preparations of diatoms and pollens won her the highest respect.
-An indirect testimony to Booth’s diatom mounts’ quality is in the minutes of the 1890 annual meeting of the American Society of Microscopists in Detroit.
+An indirect testimony to the quality of Booth’s diatom mounts is in the minutes of the 1890 annual meeting of the American Society of Microscopists in Detroit.
 During the gathering, Dr. Lyman Deck (1851–1916) set up a demonstration microscope for members to use for judging the resolving power of a newly designed Zeiss microscope objective.
-The criterion for assessing its acuity would be whether subtle striations on the frustule of the diatom Amphipleura pellucida were visible when viewing the diatom through the Zeiss lens.
+The criterion for assessing its acuity would be whether subtle striations on the diatom Amphipleura pellucida’s frustule could be discerned when viewing the diatom through the Zeiss lens.
 The diatom slide that Dr. Deck chose for testing optical acuity was one purchased from Mary Ann Booth.
 The following excerpt from the minutes expresses the thoughtful attention paid by microscopists to how their optical instruments performed and the knowledge of diatoms one needed to join in on the topic:

-The Zeiss microscope lens test’s initial outcome was that two members claimed to see Amphipleura’s striations while six others stated that they could not.
+The initial outcome of the Zeiss microscope lens test was that two members claimed to see Amphipleura’s striations, while six others stated that they could not.
 Later during the meeting, Jacob Cox — Civil War General, Governor of Ohio, and well-published diatomist — viewed the diatom through the Zeiss lens being assessed and stated that “the striations are visible and the question is thus resolved!”
 (Deck 1890)

 Collecting Mosquitoes On Long Island